satyamrajput-7913/EasyClinic/README.md

 **EasyClinic** is a full-stack doctor appointment booking system designed for use by individual doctors or hospitals.
 It features **role-based access**, allowing patients, doctors, and administrators to interact with the system according to their permissions.

-This application is perfect for real-world deployment or as a portfolio/college project, demonstrating modern web development with JWT authentication, MongoDB, Express, and React.
+This application is perfect for real-world deployment demonstrating modern web development with JWT authentication, MongoDB, Express, and React.

 ---